higorspinto/phone-extractor/README.md

 cat websites.txt | python -m scraper
 ```

+This module was created with Python 3.8, and it wasn't tested with other Python versions.

 ### Docker Container

 First, build the environment into the folder of the Dockerfile.